hftf/dope/README.md

 Remember that this project encompasses both phrasing system and engine (internals) – see [§ Motivation](#motivation) above.
-The former is fairly stable, while the latter is undergoing more work.
+The former is fairly stable, while the latter still needs to undergo more work.

 ### Short-term